- See a healthcare provider on your schedule.

 - Get approved and receive an email from the state within 3 business days.

-- Complete the application on the Patient & Caregiver Registry using the provided link.
+- Complete the registration with the Patient & Caregiver Registry using the provided link.

 - Download your medical card and legally purchase cannabis from a licensed dispensary.